Havachon Breed Information

 Health

 When a Havanese and a Bichon Frise are crossed, they produce a healthy crossbreed of Havachons.
 They are a no-risk group for small breeds and don't typically have many health problems.
-Some conditions that may affect small breeds are patellar luxation or hip dysplasia.
+Some conditions that may affect small breeds are dental issues, ear infections, and allergies.
 They might also suffer eye diseases that are common, especially during old age.

 Lifespan